Conditions comorbid to autism: Bipolar disorder

 Bipolar disorder, or manic-depression, is itself often claimed to be comorbid with a number of conditions, including autism.

 Bowel disease

 Gastrointestinal symptoms are a common comorbidity in autistic people, even though the underlying mechanisms are largely unknown.
 The most common gastrointestinal symptoms reported by proprietary tool developed and administered by Mayer, Padua, and Tillisch (2014) are abdominal pain, constipation, diarrhea and bloating, reported in at least 25 percent of participants.

 Depression

-Major depressive disorder has been shown by several studies to be one of the most common comorbid conditions in those who are autistic, and is thought to develop and occur more in high-functioning individuals during adolescence, when the individual develops greater insight into their differences from others.
+Major depressive disorder has been shown by several studies to be one of the most common comorbid conditions in those who are autistic.
 In addition, the presentation of depression in autism can depend on the level of cognitive functioning in the individual, with lower functioning children displaying more behavioral issues and higher functioning children displaying more traditional depressive symptoms.

 A 2019 meta-analysis identified autistic people as being four times more likely to have depression than non-autistic people, with approximately 40% of autistic adults having depression.